rMiccolis/binanceB/README.md

 - Cri-dockerd version: 0.3.4
 - Kubernetes version 1.27.4

-After creating VM with a linux distro:
+After creating VM with a linux distro: (Skip these steps if launching infrastructure from "generate_hyperv_vms.ps1")

 - Disable windows secure boot
 - Set minimum 30GB of disk space
 - Set at least 2 cpus
 - Set at least 4096MB or RAM
-- Set static MAC address and assign a fixed ip address to it from the router (EX: MAC address: 00 15 5D 38 01 30 and assign it to ip address 192.168.1.200)

 ## Mandatory OS OPerations before executing './infrastructure/start.sh' (follow these steps in the example paragraph)

 - **Choose a linux distro which makes use of systemd as init service**
+- **Set static MAC address and assign a fixed ip address to it from the router** (EX: MAC address: 00 15 5D 38 01 30 and assign it to ip address 192.168.1.200.
+MAC address list =>  00 15 5D 38 01 30,  00 15 5D 38 01 31,  00 15 5D 38 01 32...)
+- **If you don't have a static public IP, you need to setup NO-IP DDNS service in order to make wireguard work.**
-- Install an ssh server
+- **Install an ssh server** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
-- Add all cluster partecipating hosts to the hosts file
+- **Add all cluster partecipating hosts to the hosts file**
-- Copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt
+- **Copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
-- Enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]
+- **Enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
-- Open 51820 port to let application and mongodb database to be reachable.
-This is the Wireguard VPN port.
+- Open 51820 port (the Wireguard VPN port) on the modem/router to let application and mongodb database to be reachable.
 - Create a [docker access token](https://docs.docker.com/docker-hub/access-tokens/) (to be provided into main_config.yaml)
 - Create the client docker repository
 - Create the server docker repository